3lvin-Kc/jaspr-ai/README.md

 MIT License.
 See LICENSE file for details.

-## Future Enhancements

-- Add more styling options (e.g., Material Design).
-- Support for multi-page apps with SSR.
-- Integration with CI/CD for auto-deployment.
-- Custom themes and components library.

-For questions or issues, open a GitHub issue.

 NOTE: I built this README in a bit of a hurry, so if you notice anything missing or have suggestions, feel free to reach out.
 You can message me on Discord (ID on my profile).